Lanao del Norte: Demographics

-The people in Lanao del Norte are a mixture of Maranaos and Cebuanos, with some Zamboangueños, Tausugs, Yakan, and Sama-Bajau.
+The people in Lanao del Norte are a mixture of Maranaos and Cebuanos, with some Maguindanaons, Zamboangueños, Subanens, Tausugs, Yakans, and Sama-Bajaus.
 Historically, immigrants who came from the Christian provinces of Mindanao, Visayas and Luzon tended to settle in the northern part of Lanao while the Maranaos inhabited the south.
 There are also a minority of Higaonons settling in the hinterlands of Iligan.
+Kankanaey, an ethnic group from the Cordilleras in Luzon, can also be found as a minority in the province.

 The Maranao had settled in the area long before the arrival of the Spaniards in the Philippines.
 Like other groups, they possess their own culture which makes them quite unique.
 Their language, customs, traditions, religion, social system, costumes, music, and other features are factors that make Lanao peculiar and distinct from other Philippine provinces.

-The main languages are Maranao and Cebuano, with the latter being the native language of majority of the citizens of the province.
-Aside from this, Filipino (Tagalog) and English are understood and spoken.
+The main languages are Maranao, Cebuano, and Binukid, with the latter being the native language of majority of the citizens of the province.

 Religion

-According to the Philippine Statistics Authority (PSA) report in 2015, 44.19% of the population of Lanao del Norte are adherents of Islam.
-Other religions include Christianity, Buddhism and other beliefs.
+According to the Philippine Statistics Authority (PSA) report in 2020, Roman Catholicism makeup for 47.3% of the population of Lanao del Norte while 45.5% are adherents of Islam.
+Other religions include other denominations of Christianity, Buddhism and other beliefs.